More information on the Ashburton North SIA is available below.

 The Economic and Market Analysis provides a vision and strategy for the Ashburton North SIA to become a sustainable industrial estate by identifying industries with a competitive advantage to locate within the Ashburton North SIA and how such industries may form synergistic clusters.

 The Environmental Assessment Report identifies the key environmental characteristics of the Ashburton North SIA and defines the potential environmental impacts and proposed mitigation measures required for future developments.

 The Engineering Gap Analysis Report provides a summary of the current engineering features of the Ashburton North SIA and likely engineering requirements for proponents to consider in the future.

 DevelopmentWA can also provide proponents with detailed LIDAR countour mappaing of the Ashburton SIA on request.

 Parts of the Ashburton North SIA are still subject to native title.
 The determined native title holders for the area are the Buurabalayji Thalanyji Aboriginal Corporation (BTAC).

 All ground disturbing activities within the Ashburton North SIA likely to disturb an aboriginal heritage site are subject to the Aboriginal Heritage Act 1972 (WA).
-Information in relation to registered aboriginal heritage sites and aboriginal heritage matters in general can be found at the Department of Aboriginal Affairs.
+Information in relation to registered aboriginal heritage sites and aboriginal heritage matters in general can be found at the Department of Planning, Lands and Heritage - Aboriginal Heritage.